Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

          :no-inherited-members:
          :no-special-members:

-   The only ``.rst`` file outside of this is ``qiskit.rst`` which contains the table of contents.
+   The only ``.rst`` file outside of this is ``qiskit.rst``, which contains the table of contents.
 If you're adding a new ``.rst`` file for a new module's documentation, make sure to add it to the `toctree <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#table-of-contents>`__ in that file.

-The module level docstring
+The module-level docstring
    This docstring is at the module level for the module specified in the ``automodule`` directive in the rst file.
-   If the module specified is a directory/namespace the docstring should be specified in the ``__init__.py`` file for that directory.
+   If the module specified is a directory/namespace, the docstring should be specified in the ``__init__.py`` file for that directory.
 This module level docstring starts to contain more details about the module being documented.
    The normal structure to this module docstring is to outline all the classes and functions of the public API that are contained in that module.
-This is typically done using the `autosummary directive <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`__ (or `autodoc directives <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__ directly if the module is simple, such as in the case of ``qiskit.execute``) The autosummary directive is used to autodoc a list of different Python elements (classes, functions, etc) directly without having to manually call out the autodoc directives for each one.
-This module level docstring is a normally the place you will want to provide a high level overview of what functionality is provided by the module.
+This is typically done using the `autosummary directive <https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html>`__ (or `autodoc directives <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`__ directly if the module is simple, such as in the case of ``qiskit.execute``).
+The autosummary directive is used to autodoc a list of different Python elements (classes, functions, etc.) directly without having to manually call out the autodoc directives for each one.
+This module-level docstring is where to provide a high-level overview of what functionality the module provides.
    This is normally done by grouping the different components of the public API together into multiple subsections.

-   For example, continuing that dagcircuit module example from before the contents of the module docstring for ``qiskit/dagcircuit/__init__.py`` would be::
+   For example, as in the previous dagcircuit module example, the contents of the module docstring for ``qiskit/dagcircuit/__init__.py`` would be::